microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/47.inspection/README.md

 (Note the follow applies if you are using two emulators.
 More recent builds of the Bot Framework Emulator hide the need to type /INSPECT open.)

 - Launch a second Emulator - this will act as the debugger
-- In this second Emulator type /INSPECT open
+- In this second Emulator, choose Debug -> Start Debugging
 - The result is a trace activity which contains a statement that looks like /INSPECT attach < identifier >
-- In the chat session that you want to inspect type this command exact as it is (you can use cut and paste)
+- In the chat session that you want to inspect type this command exact as it is (you can use copy and paste)
-- Now all the traffic will be replicated (as trace activities) to the Emulator that sent the /INSPECT open command
+- Now all the traffic will be replicated (as trace activities) to the second Emulator

 ## Deploy the bot to Azure